 - Supplier Power,

 - Buyer Power,

-- Threat of Substitution, and
+- The threat of Substitution, and

-- Threat of New Entry.
+- The threat of New Entry.

 - The number of competitors in the industry.
 How many other businesses are competing for the same market share?